Ports23 Best Things to Do in Cozumel Cruise Port: Everything to Know

 Puerta Maya

 This is a little confusing to cruise ship passengers who have never been to Cozumel before.
-Even if you have been to Cozumel before you might get off the ship and not recognize your surroundings because you could be at a completely different terminal than before.
+Even if you have been to Cozumel before you might get off the ship and not recognize your surroundings because you could be at a completely different pier than before.

 There are 3 different cruise ship piers in Cozumel.
 One is close to downtown and the other two are a few miles out.
 So, let’s look at each terminal and its location.